AverageMarcus/blog/src/posts/2025-04-30-my-technical-speaking-tips.md

 I also recommend having a final slide with links to get a copy of your slides if possible and where people can get in touch with you to ask questions after the talk.

 Always remember that **your slides are only there to reenforce what you're saying** and are not the total content.
 They should enhance and summarise your points as you go so keep them brief and snappy.

+On a similar note to avoiding paragraphs, [stip](https://lobste.rs/~stip) points out on [lobste.rs](https://lobste.rs/s/ioyjfm/my_tips_on_giving_technical_talks#c_jixtpt) that:

+> you should limit code on slides as much as possible, ideally only to a few lines.
+In my opinion, most points can be made with just a function signature or a several-line toy function.
+Showing the audience more than that risks losing them while they try to figure out what is going on.

+> If you really need to put a long function on a slide, try and highlight the relevant section as you’re talking about it so the audience can follow along better.

+This is great advice!
+Techies in the audience will automatically try and read all the code and figure out what it does rather than listen to you talking.
+For this I like to use contrast of text colour to highlight the bits I want people to focus on and "fade out" the rest of the code that is just boiler plate or will be relevant later.
+I will often have the same code on multiple slides but each slide highlights a different bit of the code so I can walk the audience through it rather than dumping it on them all in one go.

 ### Technical